Rapture (1965 film): Development

-The film was based on the novel Rapture in My Rags published in 1954.
+The film was based on the novel Rapture in My Rags by Phyllis Hastings published in 1954.
 The New York Times called it "a touching story".
 The Los Angeles Times called it "a tremendously worthwhile experience."

 The book became a best seller in England.
-In 1957 film rights were bought by Andre Hakim the son in law of Daryl F. Zanuck of 20th Century Fox, where Hakim had a production deal.
-Hakim beat out Carol Reed and Hecht Hill Lancaster who both wanted the novel.
-She said he wanted Audrey Hepburn and Yul Brynner to play the lead.

-In March 1963 Daryl F. Zanuck listed the film on the slate of 20th Century Fox projects for that year, with a tentative start date of 10 September.
+In 1957, film rights were bought by André Hakim, the son in law of Daryl F. Zanuck of 20th Century Fox, where Hakim had a production deal.
+Hakim beat out Carol Reed and Hecht-Hill-Lancaster who both wanted the novel.
+Hastings said he wanted Audrey Hepburn and Yul Brynner to play the leads.
+In March 1963, Zanuck listed the film on the slate of 20th Century Fox projects for that year, with a tentative start date of September 10.

 Shooting

-Filming eventually began September 1964 in France.
-It was directed by John Guillermin who signed a four picture deal with Fox.
-Gozzi had been in Sundays and Cybele.
+Filming began September 1964 in France.
+It was directed by John Guillermin who signed a four-picture deal with Fox.

-Serge Bourguignon, who had directed Gozzi in Sundays and Cybele later said Zanuck wanted him to direct the film "but I didn't want to do it.
+Serge Bourguignon, who had directed Patricia Gozzi in Sundays and Cybele later said Zanuck wanted him to direct the film "but I didn't want to do it.
 He said, "Well, you can do it with the same style," but I refused.
 So they hired Guillermin, who is a very good director, but Patricia didn't get along with him at all.